Treat Stretch Marks with Fractional Laser Resurfacing

 Avoid sun exposure at all cost.
 Apply sunscreen to the affected area if you intend to expose the area to the sun.
 Apply moisturiser to the treated area next few days after the treatment in order to expedite the healing process.
 You may experience some discomfort or itch at the treated area but you should refrain from scratching it.
 Apply generous amounts of moisturising lotion.

-- Improvement in white stretch marks
+- Reduce appearance of stretch marks

 People who have unsightly stretch marks on the skin due to rapid weight changes or postpartum weight loss.